The Little Shaman is a spiritual coach & specialist in cluster B personality disorders, with a popular YouTube show and clients worldwide.

 Contrary to popular belief, narcissists can change.
-They cannot change or heal their narcissism, but they can - and do - change their behavior.
+They cannot change or heal their narcissism, but they can (and do) change their behavior.
 The problem has never been that narcissists cannot change.
 The problem is that the narcissist is generally unwilling to change.
-Changing a behavior means that the narcissist must admit this behavior was wrong, and they are generally unwilling - or even unable - to do that.
+Changing a behavior means that the narcissist must admit that their behavior is wrong.
+Generally, they are unwilling (or unable) to do that.
 However, depending on the circumstances, the narcissist can indeed be motivated to change.

 Now, don't misunderstand this.
-The motivation is always a selfish one, and it's always an internal one.
+The motivation is always a selfish and internal one.
 It has nothing to do with other people, which is why appealing to a narcissist generally will not work.
 Telling them how much they are hurting you or upsetting you does not sway them.
 It means nothing to them, in practical terms.
-It's just words, and typically is interpreted as blame which they connect to shame.
-An important distinction to make here is that we are not talking about remorse, we are talking about shame.
+They're just words, and typically is interpreted as blame which they connect to shame.
+An important distinction to make here is that we are not talking about remorse—we are talking about shame.
 Remorse is felt for other people, and narcissists are not capable of remorse because it is connected to empathy, which they generally don't have.
 Shame, however, especially pathological, unreasonable shame, is an old enemy of the narcissist.
 It triggers rage in them and puts them on the defensive.
 Now there's a fight, and an angry narcissist is impossible to get through to.
 Their disorder specifically prevents this, regardless of what you say or how you say it.
-So remember: narcissists don't care about your feelings.
-At all.
-They care about theirs.
+So remember: narcissists don't care about your feelings at all.
+They only care about theirs.

 Using logic won't work either, because narcissists believe their feelings are facts.
 This is illogical and unreasonable, but it is how they operate and you cannot reason with it.
 There is nothing you can do to create or motivate a change within the narcissist.
 The narcissist will only change their behavior on their terms, and for their reasons, no one else.